 The budget is entered by selecting the dropdown arrow "Edit Budget Line Item" next to the applicable budget line item.
-The applicable budget line items for DRRP infrastructure projects are as follows:
+The required budget line items for DRRP infrastructure projects are as follows.
+If an applicant does not have a cost associated a line item, please enter "\$0.00" or "N/A".